Members of the Fisheries Expert Group (FEG)

 Contact: hgovan@gmail.com

 Hugh is an Adjunct Senior Fellow at USP’s School of Government, Development & International Affairs (SGDIA) and has been an adviser to the Locally Managed Marine Area Network (LMMA) in Asia and the Pacific since its inception in 2000.
-He has worked in the Pacific Islands as well as Central and South America and Europe where his work has spanned human rights, traditional medicine, cultural survival, sustainable forest livelihoods, renewable energy, and aquaculture.
+He has worked in the Pacific Islands as well as Central and South America and Europe where his work has spanned human rights, traditional medicine, cultural survival, sustainable forest livelihoods, renewable energy and aquaculture.

-Hugh’s work with the LMMA Network has focused on developing community-driven approaches to resource management in the Pacific and from there into a global phenomenon, increasingly paying attention to factors such as rights, legislation and institutional support that might best ensure local fishers are empowered to sustain their livelihoods in coastal areas.
+His work with the LMMA Network has focused on developing community-driven approaches to resource management in the Pacific and from there into a global phenomenon, increasingly paying attention to factors such as rights, legislation and institutional support that might best ensure local fishers are empowered to sustain their livelihoods in coastal areas.

 Hugh is a board member on the Fisheries Transparency Initiative (FiTI), Amazon Conservation Team (ACT Europe), Fiji Environmental Law Association, World Commission on Protected Areas (IUCN WCPA), Commission on Environmental Economic and Social Policy (IUCN CEESP) and Editorial Board Member, Journal of Marine Policy.